mtorres253/mtorres253.github.io/chapt-1/index.md

 Problem-Focused Coping
 Things we do (thoughts or actions) to remove or reduce the intensity of the stressor

 Problem-focused coping involves utilizing a set of practical strategies that target the cause of stress and aim to either eliminate or significantly diminish the problem or stress-ful situation.
 The advantage of problem-focused coping is that it directly addresses the stressor and ideally takes care of it so it is not a problem in the future.
-However problem focused-coping is most effective when the stressor is changeable.

 Problem-Focused Strategies include: